JujuAdams/PictureFrame/docs/4.1/FAQ.md

 **What versions of GameMaker does PictureFrame support?**

 PictureFrame supports GameMaker 2024.14, and in theory supports every version of GameMaker later than that.
-Later versions of GameMaker may change functionality in a way that PictureFrame is not forwards-compatible with, but PictureFrame uses only native GameMaker audio functions so is in the best possible position for long-term compatibility.
+Later versions of GameMaker may change functionality in a way that PictureFrame is not forwards-compatible with, but PictureFrame uses only native GameMaker functions so is in the best possible position for long-term compatibility.

 &nbsp;